-Michael Furdyk is the Co-founder and Director of Technology for TakingITGlobal.org, a global online community engaging hundreds of thousands of youth in over 200 countries and territories.
-With the ability to speak accessibly about new technologies, he underscores the importance of continued investment in new technology and new skill.
+Michael Furdyk is the Co-founder and Director of Technology for TakingITGlobal.org, a global online community that engages hundreds of thousands of youth in over 200 countries and territories to take on global challenges.
+He’s able to speak accessibly about new technologies and about why we should always be investing in new technology and new skill.

-A pioneer of the Net Generation, Michael Furdyk has turned his interest in technology into a series of successful online companies, co-founding MyDesktop.com and BuyBuddy.com (which raised $4.5-million of venture capital).
+A pioneer of the Net Generation, Michael Furdyk turned his interest in technology into millions by the age of 17, developing a series of successful online companies, and co-founding MyDesktop.com and BuyBuddy.com (which raised $4.5-million of venture capital).
 For several years now, he has consulted for many Fortune 500 companies, and is a board member and advisor to numerous groups including Microsoft, Pollution Probe, the ‘Anytime, Anywhere’ Learning Foundation, and several other national and global organizations.